Skip to main content

 Kandiyohi County, MinnesotaMesotrophic

 Florida Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Mesotrophic conditions dominate at Florida Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 40 ft puts Florida Lake in the middle of Minnesota's depth distribution.
 At 705 acres, Florida Lake fits the Minnesota median for monitored lakes, with 4.4 miles of shoreline.
 Within Kandiyohi County's 35 graded waters, Florida Lake sits at rank 6, near the top of the local distribution.